 Vines are a garden essential.
 Why?
-They solve problems such as smothering unsightly fences, adding warmth and romance to blank walls, taking the edge off pergolas and pillars, and as most are fast-growing, they do this in record time.
+They solve problems such as smothering unsightly fences or adding warmth and romance to blank walls.
+They take the edge off pergolas and pillars, and as most are fast-growing, they do this in record time.
 Finally, because they’re so impressive once they get growing, they’re attention-getters, too.
 Vines basically fall into three categories–twiners, those that grip by tendrils, and others that adhere by rootlets.
 Here’s what you need to know about each, and some spectacular choices.

 Vines That Twine or Scramble

-Vines in this category don't attach themselves with tendrils, but rather, scramble along and wind themselves through and around their support system without needing much outside help.
+Vines in this category don't attach themselves with tendrils.
+Rather, they scramble along and wind themselves through and around their support system without needing much outside help.
 These can be vigorous vines (think wisteria, bougainvillea, rambling roses) so use them on sturdy fences and structures.

 Vines That Grip By Tendrils